-When he wasn’t busy composing some of the most beautiful music ever to seduce the human ear, Wolfgang Amadeus Mozart could often be found writing shockingly crude letters to his family.
-The fine example below (translated by Robert Spaethling) was penned to Mozart’s 19-year-old cousin and possible love interest, Marianne — also known as “Betsie” (“little cousin”) — in November of 1777, at which point the poop-loving musical genius was 21 years of age.
+When he wasn’t busy composing some of the most beautiful music ever to seduce the human ear, the legend that is Wolfgang Amadeus Mozart could often be found writing shockingly crude and often baffling letters to his family.
+The fine example seen here, admirably translated by Robert Spaethling, was penned to Mozart’s 19-year-old cousin and possible love interest, Marianne – also known as “Betsie” (“little cousin”) – in November of 1777, at which point the poop-loving musical genius was 21 years of age.

 Note: The term “spuni cuni fait” was used in many of Mozart’s letters.
 Its meaning is unknown.

 (Sign up for the Letters of Note newsletter and I’ll send these straight to your inbox a few times each week.
 This particular letter can also be found in the second volume of the Letters of Note book.
 Signed copies available here.)

 I have received reprieved your highly esteemed writing biting, and I have noted doted that my uncle garfuncle, my aunt slant, and you too, are all well mell.
 We, too, thank god, are in good fettle kettle.
 Today I got a letter setter from my Papa Haha safely into my paws claws.
 I hope you too have gotten rotten my note quote that I wrote to you from Mannheim.
 So much the better, better the much so!
 But now for some thing more sensuble.